Scientific Name

 Description

-Anacampseros grow well in partial sun with bright light enhancing the leaf colors and keeping them compact.
-They require gritty free-draining soil with added organic material and low to moderate watering.
+Anacampseros grow well in partial sun and bright light, enhancing leaf color and keeping them compact.
+They require gritty, free-draining soil with added organic material and low to moderate watering.
 The caudiciform species are prone to rot and should be watered very sparingly.
-Feed with a high potassium fertilizer during the growing season diluted to 1/4 potency and mix into the watering can for application.
+Feed with a high-potassium fertilizer during the growing season, diluted to 1/4 strength and mixed into the watering can for application.

 These succulents are excellent plants for container growing.
 Anacampseros always look good and stay small.
 They look fine in a cold greenhouse and frame and do well outdoors in raised beds and terraces.